 Reduced sensitivity commonly occurs after Rhinoplasty

-Most surgical procedures will often result in reduced sensitivity after the procedure and this is most commonly due to nerves which supply the skin becoming temporarily disrupted giving rise to loss of sensation.
-Fortunately, in most cases, normal sensation will return gradually over the first four weeks after rhinoplasty.
+Most surgical procedures will often result in reduced sensitivity after the procedure, and this is most commonly due to nerves which supply the skin becoming temporarily disrupted giving rise to loss of sensation.
+Fortunately, in most cases, the normal sensation will return gradually over the first four weeks after rhinoplasty.

 Loss of smell commonly occurs after rhinoplasty

 It is not uncommon to develop a reduced sense of smell after the rhinoplasty procedure, and this is most commonly due to swelling, which develops and this may involve the mucous membranes swelling up on the inside of the nose.
 The ability to smell and taste may be temporarily impaired during the first six weeks after the procedure.

 Both men and women can have a Rhinoplasty